Online Pro Session with Matthew Griswold

 - Using Fan-Funding Techniques by Mike King

-The link below will allow interested parties to stream a 16-minute radio conversation in 2012 between MAS President Wayne Hamilton and radio DJ Carl Unbehaun, whose weekly Minnesota Homebrew show focuses on original music from Minnesota songwriters.
+Listen to a 16-minute radio conversation in 2012 between MAS President Wayne Hamilton and radio DJ Carl Unbehaun, whose weekly Minnesota Homebrew show focuses on original music from Minnesota songwriters.
 The segment also outlines the benefits of MAS membership for both new and experienced songwriters.

 Songwriting articles by James Linderman